QianqianShan/RSpice/README.md

 1 - Background
 --------------

-The goal of RSpice is to implement an interface to allow users to run Ngspice in R via the shared library of Ngspice.
-It provides functions to control the simulator and read the feedback from Ngspice to R. By using *RSpice* package, it is possible to save and analyze the outputs from Ngspice in R.
+RSpice provides an interface to allow users to run ngspice, a popular open source electronic circuit simulator, in R via the ngspice shared library.
+RSpice provides functions to specify and modify the electronic circuit and its inputs to obtain simulation results and other feedback from ngspice.
+By using *RSpice* package, it is possible to perform statistical analysis on the outputs from ngspice.

 2 - Compilation of Ngspice as Shared Library
 --------------------------------------------

-There are two different ways to obtain Ngspice shared library: 1) compile from the source code and 2) download the available shared library and related files from the links provided in **2.2**.
+There are two different ways to obtain ngspice shared library: 1) compile from the source code, which is available from the developers/maintainers or 2) download the read-to-use shared library and related files from the links provided in **2.2**.

 ### 2.1 - Compile from the source code

-Refer the <https://sourceforge.net/projects/ngspice/files/ng-spice-rework/28> of Ngspice and download the source code of Ngspice from **ngspice-28.tar.gz**.
-We need to compile to source code to generate a shared library of Ngspice with extension *.so* or *.dll* depending on the operating systems.
-It's recommended to install the released stable version of Ngspice from tarball instead of installing directly from the github repository of Ngspice.
+Visit <https://sourceforge.net/projects/ngspice/files/ng-spice-rework/28> and download the source code of ngspice in the file **ngspice-28.tar.gz**.
+One can compile the ngspice source code to generate a shared library with extension *.so* or *.dll* depending on the operating system.
+It is recommended to install the released stable version of ngspice from the referred tarball instead of installing directly from the github repository of ngspice.

-#### 2.1.1 - Compile the source code for \*unix systems
+#### 2.1.1 - Compile the source code for UNIX/Linux systems

--   Unpack the tarball by **tar -zxvf ngspice-28.tar.gz** or some customized commands under your operating system, and it will produce a folder with name *ngspice-28*.
+-   Unpack the tarball by **tar -zxvf ngspice-28.tar.gz** or some customized commands under your operating system, to produce a folder with name *ngspice-28*.

 -   Change the directory to *ngspice-28* by **cd ngspice-28**.